gosling-lang/gosling.js/README.md

-# HiGlass-Lite
+# Genomic Visualization Grammar
-*A simple and expressive visualization grammar for rendering HiGlass visualizations.*
+*An expressive and reproducible visualization grammar for genomic data.*

-## List of Supported Tracks
-✅ heatmap

-✅ vertical-chromosome-labels

-✅ horizontal-chromosome-labels

-✅ vertical-gene-annotations

-✅ horizontal-gene-annotations

-(Total 58 tracks)

 ## Developement
 Run the react app in the development mode: